NanoRocket/UdacitySDRound2/README.md

 The following augmentations were applied:

 This augmentation randomly flips the image horizontally, which can help the model learn to recognize objects from different viewpoints.
+The model must be viewpoint agnostic in this application.

   data_augmentation_options {
     random_horizontal_flip {
     }
   }

-This augmentation randomly adjusts the hue of the image, which changes the colors of the pixels. data_augmentation_options {
+This augmentation randomly adjusts the hue of the image, which changes the colors of the pixels.
+It is advantageous to have the model learn many different combinations of colors. data_augmentation_options {
     random_adjust_hue {
     }

   }

-This augmentation randomly adjusts the brightness of the image, which can help the model learn to recognize objects under different lighting conditions.
+This augmentation randomly adjusts the brightness of the image, which can help the model learn to recognize objects under different lighting conditions, important for a self driving car in a moderate ODD.

   data_augmentation_options {
     random_adjust_brightness {